Information about walking, horse riding and cycling in North Yorkshire and the associated health benefits.

 Long distance walks

-The long distance trails below are promoted by organisations other than the County Council, so we have provided links to external websites.
+The long distance trails below are promoted by external organisations so we have provided links to external websites.

 National trails are long-distance routes for walking, cycling and horse riding.
 There are 15 in total and three walking trails pass through North Yorkshire.
 They are shown in green on the map.

 Finish: Filey Brigg

 The Cleveland Way crosses the North York Moors and makes its way along the North Yorkshire coast.
 It passes many historical points of interest, including Whitby Abbey, Scarborough Castle, Rievaulx Abbey and Mount Grace Priory.
 A good level of fitness is needed to walk the whole route in one go, but shorter stretches can be done in a day.
 Find out more about the Cleveland Way.